vhx/quartz-react/README.md

 3. In the root level `index.js`, create a named export for your component.
 4. In `demo/src/demos/` create a file to demo your component (by convention, it should be `demo/src/demos/[YourComponent].jsx`).
 It should export a react component that makes use of the demo UI components (see below).
 5. In `demo/src/index.jsx` import the demo you exported from the file in step 4, and add it to the `sections` object.
 This will include it in the sidebar navigation as well as render it to the page.
 6. Create a pull request and merge into master when ready.
+Then delete the branch.

 ## Demo UI Components